Your OpenClaw Agent Has No Spending Limit — Here's How to Fix That

 This is not a hypothetical.
 It's the default behavior of every OpenClaw agent that doesn't have budget enforcement.
 There is no built-in spending limit.
 There is no call cap.
 There is no circuit breaker.
 The agent runs until the task succeeds, the context window fills up, or someone kills the process.

 The cycles-openclaw-budget-guard plugin fixes this.
-Install it, add four lines of config, and every model call and tool invocation is budget-checked before execution.
-No code changes to your agent.
+Install it, add three lines of config, and every model call and tool invocation is budget-checked before execution.
+In typical OpenClaw setups, no agent code changes are needed.

 Five problems you didn't know you had